Up a level

 Princess charlotte bay far north QLD

-The bay floor contains extensive seagrass beds, along with large tidal flats made up of sand and mud.
-These conditions are perfect barramundi habitat in all its seasons and cycles of life: breeding, spawning, maturing and repeating the cycle again!
+During spring tides, saltwater flows several kilometres inland and floods low-lying areas, creating perfect barramundi habitat conditions for all its seasons and cycles of life: breeding, spawning, maturing and repeating the cycle again!

 Sustainability assessment criteria

-Wild Caught Barramundi
+Wild Caught Saltwater Barramundi

 Lates calcarifer